-These instructions guide you through the process of upgrading to versions of Xtraction 2018 and higher and are valid for upgrading from Xtraction v14, v15, and v2016 – 2017.2 installations.
+These instructions guide you through the process of upgrading to versions of Xtraction 2018 and higher and are valid for upgrading from Xtraction v14 installations on up.

 Note the following before beginning the upgrade: